pikvm/ustreamer/README.md

 To enable GPIO support install [libgpiod](https://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git/about) and pass option ```WITH_GPIO=1```.
 If the compiler reports about a missing function ```pthread_get_name_np()``` (or similar), add option ```WITH_PTHREAD_NP=0``` (it's enabled by default).
 For the similar error with ```setproctitle()``` add option ```WITH_SETPROCTITLE=0```.

 > **Note**
-> Raspian: In case your version of Raspian is too told for there to be a libjpeg9 package, use `libjpeg8-dev` instead: `E: Package 'libjpeg9-dev' has no installation candidate`.
+> Raspian: In case your version of Raspian is too old for there to be a libjpeg9 package, use `libjpeg8-dev` instead: `E: Package 'libjpeg9-dev' has no installation candidate`.

 ### Make
 The most convenient process is to clone the µStreamer Git repository onto your system.
 If you don't have Git installed and don't want to install it either, you can download and unzip the sources from GitHub using `wget https://github.com/pikvm/ustreamer/archive/refs/heads/master.zip`.